KCL-BMEIS/xnat_python_scripts/README.md

 - extract_scanners_info.py
 This script shows how one can retrive information from XNAT to do some analytics.
 Here, we extract the number of different scanners in a multi-centric study (e.g. ADNI).

+- download_ifind.ipynb
+Examplar notebook that contains code to download all files from a given project using the requests module.